 Mr. Woolridge was formerly a Managing Director of Barings Real Estate Advisers, LLC ("Barings"), the real estate investment unit of Barings LLC, a global asset management firm.
 Mr. Woolridge most recently served as Head of the U.S. Capital Markets for Equity Real Estate Funds at Barings.
-Mr. Woolridge previously served as Vice President and Managing Director and Head of Debt Capital Markets - Equities of Cornerstone Real Estate Advisers LLC (prior to its rebranding under the Barings name) ("Cornerstone") from January 2013 to September 2016 and as Vice President Special Servicing from January 2010 to January 2013.
+Mr. Woolridge previously served as Vice President and Managing Director and Head of Debt Capital Markets-Equities of Cornerstone Real Estate Advisers LLC (prior to its rebranding under the Barings name) ("Cornerstone") from January 2013 to September 2016 and as Vice President Special Servicing from January 2010 to January 2013.
 Prior to joining Cornerstone, Mr. Woolridge served as a Managing Director of Babson Capital Management LLC ("Babson") from January 2000 to January 2010.
 Prior to joining Babson, Mr. Woolridge served as Director of Loan Originations and Assistant Regional Director of MassMutual Financial Group from September 1982 to January 2000.
-Since 2009, Mr. Woolridge has served on the University of Massachusetts (UMass) Board of Trustees and has previously served as Chairman of the Board and as Chairman of the Board's Committee on Administration and Finance and as trustee for University of Massachusetts Global.
+Since 2009, Mr. Woolridge has served on the University of Massachusetts (UMass) Board of Trustees and has previously served as Chairman of the Board and as Chairman of the Board's Committee on Administration and Finance.
+Mr. Woolridge has served as trustee for University of Massachusetts Global since 2021.
 Since 2022, Mr. Woolridge has served as a director of Trumbull Property Income Fund and Fallon Health.
 Mr. Woolridge has also served on the UMass Foundation's investment committee since 2021.
 Mr. Woolridge previously served on the Board of Trustees of Baystate Health from 2005 to 2016, which included service as Chairman of the Board and on the Board's compensation, finance, governance and strategy committees.
+Mr. Woolridge joined the boards of directors of the Company, OBDC, OBDC II, OCIC and OTIC in November 2021.
+Mr. Woolridge previously served on the board of directors of OBDE from November 2021 until January 2025 and on the board of directors of OTF II from November 2021 until March 2025.
 Mr. Woolridge holds a B.S. from the University of Massachusetts at Amherst and is a Certified Commercial Investment Member.
-Mr. Woolridge joined the boards of directors of the Company, OBDC, OBDC II, OBDE, OCIC, OTIC, and OTF II in November 2021.